UniversalDependencies/docs/_2016-09-05--06-prague/copula.md

 ### English

 The English analysis more or less follows the analysis in the `UD_English` treebank, with the addition of the relation `nsubj:cop` for subjects of copula constructions.
-There is a difference however with how (8--10) are treated.
+There is a difference however with how (11) and (13) are treated.

 (1)